Local author will share her knowledge at MWW 50th anniversary conference

 “I was a big fan of the ‘Ramona Quimby’ books and I remember noticing the author’s name, Beverly Cleary, and thinking, maybe I could be a person like that,” Rader-Day said.

-Over the years, she watched as high school friend Christopher Coake published his first book and though she had a Master’s of Fine Arts in creative writing from Ball State University and a graduate degree in journalism, in some ways, she was envious of his success.
+Over the years, she watched as high school friend Christopher Coake published his first book and though she had bachelor's degree in journalism from Ball State University, in some ways, she was envious of his success.

 “I was so excited for him, but I realized he had centered his life around writing in a way I hadn’t,” Rader-Day said.
 “I had a writing job, but not writing what I loved to write and I decided I needed to figure this out.”

-She attended the Midwest Writers Workshop (MWW) and calls the experience “amazing.”
+Rader-Day went on to earn a Master’s of Fine Arts in creative writing from Roosevelt University in Chicago.
+She later attended the Midwest Writers Workshop (MWW) and calls the experience “amazing.”

 “I went to a fellowship program; a weekend in northern Indiana where they had selected nine people to come to sessions on fiction, nonfiction and mystery fiction,” Rader-Day said.
 “I was placed in the mystery fiction group and it was disappointing to me at first.
 I should have been in the fiction group.”